 Using Kira to Gain a Deeper Understanding of Applicants

 In 2017, Murphy and Small saw Kira Talent as a unique product that didn’t exist elsewhere.
 After speaking with multiple peer schools who were already using Kira as part of their holistic admissions process, Murphy and Small felt confident the platform would help solve their challenges.

 Working closely with their Client Success Manager at Kira, the team developed a plan to find and evaluate their best-fit students through a series of timed written and timed video questions.
 Leveraging an integration with their CRM, Smurfit was able to send Kira assessments to every student who applied to the MSc Finance program.

 “Our team has found Kira very useful.
-There’s no other way of saying it — it’s exactly what we thought it would be.
-It adds a whole new layer to understanding an applicant’s motivations.” – Richard Murphy
+There’s no other way of saying it — it’s exactly what we thought it would be," Murphy shared.

 A Well-Received Addition to Admissions at UCD Smurfit